 Customers with vehicles fitted with the faulty batch of injectors get them replaced for free.

 However, we've received reports that the Euro 6 engine has been experiencing injector problems from the very beginning, compounded by erratic supply of replacements.
 Hopefully Ford has now finally identified the cause of the problem - in 2019 it was a failure of the coating inside the injector, a supplier issue - but if you're still experiencing trouble do let us know.

 Ford Transit brake booster issue

 Ford has also issued a field service action for some versions of this Transit, following the detection of a potential issue with the brake booster.

 The field service action was issued in late 2018, and should be carried out the next time your van is at the dealer.
 But if you're concerned - after all, anything to do with the brakes is potentially a safety matter - give your local Ford service centre a call for more info.

-There have also been a small number official recalls on this model, for issues with a non-compliant tow bar fitting, seatbelt bolts and rear stabiliser bars.
+There have also been a small number of official recalls on this model, for issues with a non-compliant tow bar fitting, seatbelt bolts and rear stabiliser bars.
 These did not affect many vehicles, however.

 - Impressive roster of safety kit - though much is optional